kush-agra/Dynamic_Walls/README.md

 The wallpapers were extracted from the HEIC file from the Mojave beta

-A cronjob is set up to ensure the script runs at intervals to be able to change the wallpaper
+A cron job is set up to ensure the script runs at intervals to be able to change the wallpaper

 # Set Up